torypages/blog/_posts/2015-12-12-jupyter-spark.markdown

 Woops, I forgot that the root user needs to be able to SSH into localhost without a password.
 So lets set that up.
 First, become root, there is lots of root stuff:

+(In hindisght, I wonder if I could do this without root, maybe.)

 ```bash
 sudo su
 ```